byuccl/bfat/docs/fault_report.md

 1. The tile, BEL, and function of the bit within the BEL.
 We can see that the bit affected a LUT in a CLB tile.
 2. The name of the resource in the design that is mapped onto this LUT
 3. The fault message, stating that the initialization bit for the resource is affected by this bit upset.
 This fault message is different for different kinds of faults, which we will get to later.
 4. The affected design resources from this bit upset.
-This will likely seem redundant as this was already stated in step 2, but for other kinds of faults this section can provide more useful information
+This may seem redundant as this was already stated in (2), but for other kinds of faults this section can provide more useful information
 5. Tcl command to select the design resource in Vivado

 The report then lists some basic statistics about the bits in the bit group (how many bits are in the group, the proportion of bits that cause errors)